-1. INSTRUCTION
+1. INTRODUCTION

 - 1.1.
-I am Joe Robson.
-I am an arboriculturist with 10 years of experience, and a Professional member of the Arboricultural Association. - 1.2.
-Barton Hyett Associates Ltd have been instructed by Firstway Solar on behalf of Net Zero Twenty Five Limited to survey trees located on land associated with Maes Bach farm and adjacent roads ('the site') in accordance with the recommendations of British Standard 5837:2012 'Trees in relation to design, demolition and construction recommendations'. - 1.3.
-The scope of the instruction was to inspect trees relevant to a planning application for an Energy Storage System (ESS) and an indicative cable route at the site and provide written advice on how they inform feasibility and design options. - 1.4.
-This report is intended for use by the applicant and design team only and is not for submission to the Local Planning Authority (LPA).
+Barton Hyett Associates Ltd have been instructed by Firstway Energy on behalf of Net Zero Twenty Five Limited to survey trees located on land associated with Maes Bach Farm and adjacent roads ('the site') in accordance with the recommendations of British Standard 5837:2012 'Trees in relation to design, demolition and construction recommendations'. - 1.2.
+The scope of the instruction was to inspect trees relevant to a planning application for an Energy Storage System (ESS) and an indicative cable route at the site and provide written advice on how they inform feasibility and design options.
+The instruction also required an assessment of the potential impact (the Arboricultural Impact Assessment) of the proposed development on the site's arboricultural resource to be undertaken.